rickyree/docking_quality_scorer/README.md

 ## Welcome!
-This is a scoring system for assessing antibody-antigen docking quality by assessing the contact preferences (c-score) of each contacting residue pairs.
+This is a scoring system for assessing the docking quality of computationally generated antibody-antigen complexes by assessing the contact preferences (c-score) of each contacting residue pairs.
 Contact preferences are based on interaction residue frequencies across Ab-Ag complexes in the AbDb database (http://www.abybank.org/abdb/).

 ### To get started:
 Clone the repository and create a virtual environment (Python 3.11) with the required packages installed: